MotherTongues/mothertongues-blog/_posts/2020-09-03-tutorial-syllabics-fonts.md

 ### Euphemia

 **Euphemia** or **Euphemia UCAS**[^1] is a sleek font for syllabics.
-It also includes shapes for Latin (e.g., English/French characters).
+It also includes glyphs for Latin (e.g., English/French characters).

 [^1]: UCAS, or "Unified Canadian Aboriginal Syllabics", the name of [the Unicode block](https://unicode.org/charts/PDF/U1400.pdf) that this font covers.